xmos/sw_usb_audio/doc/sw_mic_arr.rst

 As with the L/U-Series, each unit runs in a single core concurrently with the others units.
 The lines show the communication between each functional unit.

+The provided application also includes an example of basic microphone data processing.

 Clocking and Clock Selection
 +++++++++++++++++++++++++++++